The Gremlin daemon (

 Then click the Team whose client credentials you want to download.
 (Each team has its own client credentials.)

 Each Team page has everything your Gremlin clients need to authenticate to the Control Plane: the Team ID and Certificate.

 Click Download to get your Team Certificate.

 The downloaded zip file contains both a public-key certificate and a matching private key.
 Unzip the file, and register Gremlin clients to the Control Plane with the included certificate, private key, and your Team ID.

-You must be a superuser of your Gremlin account to manage certificates.
+You must be a Team or Company Manager of your Gremlin account to manage certificates.

 All certificates expire one year after creation.
 Before the expiration date, you must create a new certificate, reconfigure all clients with it, and delete the old certificate.
 As the expiration date draws near, the Gremlin Web App will display a warning about it.